DeadPackets/BannerPlus/README.md

 * Changing of fonts (why not? +1)
 * Some fun stuff as well such as emojis for grades, random cat pictures, and MAKING BANNER SCREAM
 * Automatic refresh when applying tweaks
-* Right clicking on selected CRNs will let you see some info about that CRN (New!!)
+* Right clicking on selected CRNs will let you see some info about that CRN
 * More coming soon!

 # FAQ (Frequently Asked Questions)